mlk5060/modellers_testing_framework/README.md

 ### Lisp

+Use Quicklisp: `(ql:quickload "modellers-testing-framework)`

-Download file, and load into project.
+or download "modellers-testing-framework.lisp" and include into project.

 ## License

 modellers\_testing\_framework is distributed under the terms of the [Open Works License](http://owl.apotheon.org/)

-Copyright (c) 2012-13, Peter Lane.
+Copyright (c) 2007-13, Peter Lane.